‘We’re not here to fit in. We’re here to stand out.’ MIKE MUIR – SUICIDAL TENDENCIES – JUICE MAGAZINE

-Along with many other charitable contributions throughout the years, Juice Magazine has donated to the Boys and Girls Club of America, the Venice Skateboarding and Surfing Association, the Surfrider Foundation, Burnside, Riverside Skatepark, Channel Street and Habitat for Humanity.
+Along with many other charitable contributions throughout the years, Juice Magazine has donated to the Boys and Girls Club of America, the Venice Skateboarding and Surfing Association, the Surfrider Foundation, Burnside, Riverside Skatepark, FDR, Channel Street and Habitat for Humanity.

 Through the years, Juice Magazine has had the great honor to work with the best and, at the same time, has earned accolades in several significant publications, including Rolling Stone, Entrepreneur, CMJ, Men’s Journal, Musican’s Guide to Touring and Promotions, Hits, People and MTV.com.